HadiH2o/AioNextPay/README.md

 # AioNextPay

-This is an async library for requesting to the https://nextpay.org purchase gate away.<br>
+This is an async library for requesting to the https://nextpay.org purchase gateway.<br>
 <h3>How to install : </h3>
 <code>pip install aionextpay</code>
 <h3>How to use : </h3>